 Roberta joined The Follies later in life (2007) experiencing the excitement of fulfilling her childhood dream of dancing with a group in big production numbers.
 She is office manger for Captive Hearts, a non-profit organization that provides a program and sober living housing for women with addictions and also volunteers for Arroyo Grande Hospital.
 Roberta has four children and three grandchildren.

 Born in New Orleans, Jimmy now makes the Central Coast his home.
 An outgoing guy who loves everyone, he also loves dancing, singing, traveling, karaoke, and networking when meeting new people.
 Jimmy is a Paint Contractor and professional network marketer.
 Known for his kind heart and counseling of others, Jimmy is a guy everyone loves to love because he loves LIVING LOVE.

 Sean, a native of Arizona, now happily calls Grover Beach home.
 Locally, Sean has been in TV commercials, A Chorus Line, along with Follies shows.
-This is Sean’s third year dancing, singing and playing piano with Follies.
-As an award-winning actor/singer/ songwriter/pianist/artist, Sean was in nearly 30 productions in Arizona, performed at the Waldorf Astoria and was in Sex in the City.
+This is Sean’s third year dancing, singing, and playing piano with The Follies.
+As an award-winning actor/singer/ songwriter/pianist/artist, Sean was in nearly 30 productions in Arizona, performed at the Waldorf Astoria, and was in Sex in the City.

 This is Ann’s first year with The Follies and it has been such a great experience!
 Who knew tap dancing could be this much fun!
 Thank you Jason, Marybeth, Colleen, Bree and all The Follies dancers for their help, guidance and support!
 To be part of this great community is an honor and a privilege.